 - Strict and Changing Regulations – Regulatory bodies like the FDA, EPA, OSHA, and FTC require strict regulations and guidelines for Food and Beverage manufacturers to adhere to.
 However, those regulations are also known to change frequently, forcing companies to react quickly across their supply chain to minimize the potential negative impacts on waste, production, quality, and documentation.

 - Unpredictable Forecasts – COVID-19 caused a surge in the unpredictability of the Food and Beverage supply chain.
 Country-wide lockdowns, restaurant closings, consumer buying behavior shifts, food shortage fears, and the hit to farming and agricultural activities are all hindering the ability to effectively forecast demand.
 Food and Beverage producers need a real-time view of the inventory levels, what’s in production, what’s in QC, and how demand is developing in order to make the strongest decisions for their business.

 Often times, manufacturers find themselves trying to navigate through these challenges with the support of even more complex ERP environments.
 Juggling data between independent software systems, lag times in synchronizations, and customizations restricting their agility all hinder an organization’s ability to stay competitive.

 Today, many modern Food and Beverage companies are turning to DEACOM ERP to help navigate and simplify the challenges of their industry.
 The software delivers a strong, yet agile ERP environment that is specifically designed for process manufacturers like these.
 Since all functionality is written into the base code, there is no need to rely on external software systems and customizations to deliver specific capabilities.

-On November 19, 2020, Deacom will be hosting a webinar specifically tailored to those in the Food and Beverage industry.
-Sign up today!
+Deacom recently hosted a webinar specifically tailored to those in the Food and Beverage industry.
+View the on-demand webinar now!